robcarver17/pysystemtrade/DONE_TO_DO.md

 * Simulation:

-  * Speed up optimisation and correlation estimates
+  * autodetect if need to estimate parameters or not
   * Costs
-  * autodetect if need to estimate parameters or not
   * estimated trades; with buffering of trades
   * vol targeting with capital adjustment
-  * Rolling optimisation of forecast and instrument weights
-  * Rolling estimate of instr_div_mult
   * quandl data
+  * stitch futures contracts
+  * add new data from unstitched contracts (with explanatory post, include explanation for Nth contract stitching)
   * Create live config from a system object (Put final value of estimates into a yaml file)
+  * Speed up optimisation and correlation estimates
   * database data
-  * stitch futures contracts
-  * add new data from unstitched contracts (with explanatory post, include explanation for Nth contract stitching)
   * check systems have correct attributes; check turnover, minimum size, right forecast scalars (distribution across instruments) etc

 * Live trading: